fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 * `MagicMissile_01_Regular_Purple_30ft_04_1600x400.webm`
 * ...and so on

-### Grid Scale
+### Grid size

-`.gridScale(100)`
+`.gridSize(100)`

-This method will set the grid scale of the file loaded in the Effect.
-Some files have an internal grid (like JB2A uses 100px grids), so this will make the effect scale up or down to match the active scene's grid scale.
+Sets the grid size of the file loaded in the Effect.
+Some files have an internal grid (like JB2A uses 100px grids), so this will make the effect scale up or down to match the active scene's grid size.

 ### Scale